Minuscule reverse plane partitions via quiver representations: Quiver representations

 \section{Quiver representations}

 In this section, we recall the definition of a quiver and of quiver representations.
+We recommend \cite{assem2006elements} and \cite{derksenweyman} for further background on this topic.
 We show that the nilpotent endomorphisms of a quiver representation $X$ form an irreducible algebraic variety, which allows us to define the notion of a generic property of a nilpotent endomorphism (namely, a property that holds on a dense open set of this variety).

 We also prove a strengthening of Kac's canonical decomposition theorem.
 Let $Q$ be a quiver without loops, and suppose we have a vector space at each vertex.
 Kac's theorem says that if we choose the representation generically, the dimension vectors of the indecomposable summands are well-defined.
 We choose, in addition, a nilpotent linear transformation acting on the vector space at each vertex, and we demand that the linear maps be compatible with the nilpotent linear transformations (in the sense that the nilpotent linear transformations define an endomorphism of the resulting representation). {It turns out that if a representation is chosen generically among those compatible with the given maps, the dimension vectors of its indecomposable summands do not depend on the choice.}